nilspupils/pico-WSPR-tx/README.md

+This is just a personal edit with changed frequency to 15m band and my callsign and locator.

 # pico-WSPR-tx
 WSPR beacon for Raspberry Pi Pico, based on pico-hf-oscillator PLL DCO library as submodule.
 The GPS reference is used to compensate Pico's clock drift.
 GPS is also used to schedule WSPR transmissions.